Muokkaa

 <PackageOutputPath>./nupkg</PackageOutputPath>

-<ToolCommandName> is an optional element that specifies the command that will invoke the tool after it's installed.
+<ToolCommandName> is an optional element that specifies the command that invokes the tool after installation.
 If this element isn't provided, the command name for the tool is the assembly name, which is typically the project file name without the .csproj extension.

-<PackageOutputPath> is an optional element that determines where the NuGet package will be produced.
-The NuGet package is what the .NET CLI uses to install your tool.
+<PackageOutputPath> is an optional element that determines where .NET produces the NuGet package.
+The .NET CLI uses the NuGet package to install your tool.

 The project file now looks like the following example: